Publications

 Jacob L Johansen, Bridie JM Allan, Jodie L Rummer, Andrew J Esbaugh

-Nature Ecology & Evolution, Volume 1, Issue 8, Pages 1146-1152 (2017)
+Nature ecology & evolution, Volume 1, Issue 8, Pages 1146-1152 (2017)

 How experimental biology and ecology can support evidence-based decision-making in conservation: avoiding pitfalls and enabling application